KristianS1991/Backend-Tech-Test-2019/README.md

 2. Set the client up to listen on a specific port for messages from the network.
 3. Once the message is received, connect to the broadcast address.
 4. Send an http request to the broadcast address requesting the data.
+5. Log the data in the terminal after receiving the response.

 #### Useful Documentation for Part Three
 * Stack Overflow, Network Discovery via UDP Broadcast: https://bit.ly/2NBKexm